uviclibraries/nvivo/activities-windows.md

     </div>

-3. ***Coding text files with nodes***
+3. ***Coding text files with codes***
+    - Codes are labels that help you group together pieces of data that relate to the same idea, theme, or concept.
     - Double click the "SouthChinaMorningPost_2019-07-18.pdf" file to display it in the detail pane.
 Read through the document and keep an eye out for key issues and themes brought up by each of the speakers in the 9 countries covered.
-In the following steps we will code and organize themes identified in the document by creating a series of nodes
+In the following steps we will code and organize themes identified in the document by creating a series of codes
-    - **Coding at a new node:** The speaker from Australia mentions increasing summer temperatures.
-To create a node representing this theme, highlight the related sentence, right-click the highlighted text and select **Code Selection**.
+    - **Coding at a new code:** The speaker from Australia mentions increasing summer temperatures.
+To create a code representing this theme, highlight the related sentence, right-click the highlighted text and select **Code Selection**.
 In the **Select Code Items** dialogue box that appears, select **Codes** and then, under the **Create New:** heading, select **Top Level Code**.
-Title your new node "increasing temperature"
+Title your new code "increasing temperature"

     <img src="images\windows instructions\win-select-text.png" alt="selecting text" style="width:720px;">